JohnSnowLabs/spark-nlp-workshop/strata/README.md

 # Spark-NLP Strata

-## Spark NLP Instructions for STARTA
+## Spark NLP Instructions for STRATA

 1.Install docker in your systems: